thejqs/plcb/README.md

 ![alt text][psearch]

 I can't search it like I'd want.
-To go through what's provided to me, I'd have to read through roughly 2,500 pages containing about 60,000 products.
+To go through what's provided to me, I'd have to read through roughly 2,500 pages containing about 60,000 products just to find the 14,000 or so that are sold in retail stores.
+Then I'd have to go through each of those 14,000 to find the ~2,000 that are sold only in one store.
 Daily.

-So I guess I have to go get the data.
+So I guess I have to make a computer do it.

 **Good thing I can write code.**